Guide to the Figma Community

 Note: Team and organization admins can also browse the Community as an admin.
 This allows you to manage resources on the team/organization's profile, as well as manage plugins across the organization.
 Access Community as an admin →

 Figma encourages sharing and iterating on Community files.
 If you've duplicated a Community file and made it your own, you can also publish this file to the Community.
 Figma considers these files a remix.
 When you publish a remix, Figma will:

-- Add an attribution to the file page to show the original file and creator(s).
+- Add an attribution to the file page to show the original file and creators

-- Create a remix page when there are more than three remixes of a file.
+- Create a remix page when there are more than three remixes of a file

-Plugins are third-party applications that let you to perform tasks within Figma design and FigJam files.
+Plugins are third-party applications that let you perform tasks within Figma design and FigJam files.
 Use plugins to customize your experience, or create more efficient workflows.
 View information about each plugin on the plugin's page, including any instructions for use, and any version history.

 Plugin developers can create and publish plugins to the Figma Community.
 Make plugins for the Figma Community →

 Widgets are custom objects that you can add to the Figma editor or FigJam board for everyone to see and interact with.
-They allow you to level up your jam sessions with new tools, data from external applications, or new ways to play.
+They allow you to level up your sessions with new tools, data from external applications, or new ways to play.

-You can add as many widgets to the board as you want and move them around like any other object.
+You can add as many widgets as you want and reposition them like any other object.
 Use widgets to add functionality to your file, such as:

 To build a widget, you can use Figma's widget API, iFrame, or browser APIs.
 When you're ready to share your widget, publish it to the Community for others to use.
 If you've made improvements, bug fixes, or other changes to your widget, you can publish updates to your widget, and users will receive these updates.
 Build widgets and share them with the Community →

 Follows, likes, and comments